Vasiliy Lomachenko: Lomachenko vs. Koasicha

-Lomachenko next fought on the Tim Bradley vs. Brandon Rios undercard on HBO against #7 WBO ranked 24 year old Romulo Koasicha.
+Lomachenko next fought on the Tim Bradley vs. Brandon Ríos undercard on HBO against #7 WBO ranked 24 year old Romulo Koasicha.
 The fight took place on 7 November 2015 at the Mandalay Bay Resort & Casino in Paradise, Nevada.
 He overwhelmed, dominated and stopped Koasicha in the tenth round on a body shot.
 In the post fight interview, Lomachenko told of how he wanted to put on a good show, "I was just having fun in there, "If I really wanted to knock him out, I would have done it earlier.
 I was having a good time, but I knew the end would be on a body shot.
 I just didn't know which one."
 Lomachenko earned a career high $750,000 for the fight and out landed Koasicha by 259 punches.
-Compubox stats showed that Lomachenko dominated throughout, landing 334 of his 717 punches thrown (47%).
+CompuBox stats showed that Lomachenko dominated throughout, landing 334 of his 717 punches thrown (47%).
 Koasicha only managed to land 75 of 607 (12%) and earned $35,000 for the loss.
 The loss ended Koasicha's run of 4 straight wins and he suffered his first stoppage defeat.